brianmarete/nairobi-eats/content/reviews/liquor-library/index.md

 featured: true
 ---

-The liquor library is located in the lush Tigoni neighbourhood, just about a 45min from Nairobi.
+The Liquor Library is located in the lush Tigoni neighbourhood, just about a 45min from Nairobi.
 First thing to note - they need better signage.
 It really took us forever to find the right turn to get here because there’s no signage on the main road right up until you drive into the compound… not very useful even for a ‘hidden gem’.

 That aside - the place is set in a beautiful landscape overlooking a stunning tea farm.
 One thing about the Limuru area, you’re gonna get some views!
 It’s all outdoor seating with plenty of spots for picnics and chilling.
 We were here on a Sunday afternoon and it only started getting filled up with people at sunset hour as we were getting ready to leave.
 So it looks like people come here around 5/6pm for sundowners as opposed to earlier in the afternoon for lunch.